Are you one of the 25 million people worldwide who regularly enjoy rock climbing?

 2. The Right Size & Fit

-The best climbing harness in the world won’t work for you if it doesn’t fit correctly.
+The best rock climbing harness in the world won’t work for you if it doesn’t fit correctly.

 Since everybody is uniquely shaped, your best bet is to visit your local gear shop and try on different harnesses.
 Pay close attention to where the harness rests on your body and how it feels when you move.